-The Ford Service Bulletin, March 1929, page 327.
+The service bulletin, March 1929, page 327.

-DIFFERENTIAL DRIVE GEAR AND DRIVING PINION
+"DIFFERENTIAL DRIVE GEAR AND DRIVING PINION

-To simplify production of gears and pinions we have discontinued manufacture of the A-4209AR, gear and pinion, 10-37 ratio, and will hereafter supply a 9-34 ratio gear and pinion under part number A-4209AR.
+To simplify production of gears and pinions we have discontinued manufacture of the A-4209AR, gear and pinion, 10-37 ratio, and will hereafter supply a 9-34 gear and pinion under part number A-4209AR."